rover9632/machine_learning/map/nlp.md

 #### Word Embedding
 *Word embedding* is the collective name for a set of language modeling and feature learning techniques in natural language processing (NLP) where words or phrases from the vocabulary are mapped to vectors of real numbers.

-- ##### Word2Vec
-*Word2vec* is a group of related models that are used to produce word embeddings.
+- **Word2Vec** : a group of related models that are used to produce word embeddings.
 It transforms words to vectors.
   - **Continuous Bag of Words (CboW)** : the model predicts the current word from a window of surrounding context words.
 The order of context words does not influence prediction (bag-of-words assumption).
   - **Skip-gram** : the model uses the current word to predict the surrounding window of context words.
 It weighs nearby context words more heavily than more distant context words.

-- ##### GloVe
-*GloVe*, coined from Global Vectors, is an unsupervised learning algorithm for obtaining vector representations for words.
+- **GloVe** : coined from Global Vectors, is an unsupervised learning algorithm for obtaining vector representations for words.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.

 ### Latent Dirichlet Allocation (LDA)
 *LDA* is a generative probabilistic model of a corpus.
 The basic idea is